syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ![Blazor Gantt Chart displays Task Relationship](images/blazor-gantt-chart-task-relationship.png)

-N> When defining a predecessor, simply using the Task Id without a specified dependency type will automatically apply the default dependency type, which is Finish-to-Start (FS).
+N> When specifying a predecessor, using only the TaskId without mentioning a dependency type will automatically assign the default dependency type, Finish-to-Start (FS).

 ## Multiple Predecessors in a Task

-In the Gantt Chart component, it is possible to assign multiple predecessors to a single task.
-This allows for more complex dependency structures where a task may rely on the completion or initiation of multiple other tasks before it can proceed.
+In the Gantt Chart component, assigning multiple predecessors to a single task enables the creation of complex dependency structures, where a task's progression is contingent upon the completion or initiation of multiple other tasks.

-To define multiple predecessors for a task, you can specify them as a comma-separated string.
-Each predecessor is defined using the [Id](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the relationship type (e.g., "2FS", "6SS").
-Adding multiple predecessors enhances task management by allowing more detailed and synchronized scheduling, reflecting complex project dependencies.
+To specify multiple predecessors for a task, they can be defined as a comma-separated string.
+Each predecessor is identified using the [Id](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and its corresponding dependency type (e.g., "2FS", "6SS").
+This approach facilitates detailed and synchronized scheduling, accommodating intricate project dependencies.

-In the following code snippet, task relationships are demonstrated where the task with TaskId 3 has multiple predecessors: it relies on the completion of the task with TaskId 2 using a Finish-to-Start task relationship and the start of the task with TaskId 6 using a Start-to-Start task relationship, showcasing a complex dependency setup in the Gantt Chart.
+In the following code snippet, a sample demonstrates task relationships where the task with TaskId 3 has multiple predecessors: it relies on the completion of the task with TaskId 2 using a Finish-to-Start (FS) relationship and the start of the task with TaskId 6 using a Start-to-Start (SS) relationship.
+This example illustrates a complex dependency setup in the Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt